 Subscription customers who churn involuntarily also need to restart their recurring billing flow and sign up again.
 This unnecessary penalization fractures long-term customer relationships.

-The Failed Payments Life Cycle and Common Reasons for Involuntary Churn
+Failed Payments Life Cycle

 As an extension of eCommerce, Subscription box businesses also deal with high transaction volumes.
 In this case, however, transactions are online recurring payments with a higher LTV.
 This means subscription businesses must understand that every transaction goes through a standard set of chapters in its journey from the customer account to the receiving account.
 Intermediaries involving – payment gateways, payment processors, card networks, direct debit networks, or virtual wallets exchange information throughout, occasionally generating ping-backs and retries for payment recovery.